alexsocha/luckyblockmod.com/client/src/info.md

 ### Lucky Bow

 The Lucky Bow shoots arrows like a normal bow.
-However, it will occasionally shoot various other things - examples include TNT, a lava bucket, or a large meteorite.
+However, it will occasionally shoot other things too - examples include TNT, a lava bucket, or a large meteorite.

 ### Lucky Potion